VEkh/hottspot-taobot/cpp/sandbox/doc/performance.md

 * I also introduced a stop loss that mirrors the stop-profit signal at a loss of -0.25%.
 I'm still undecided as to whether this is helpful.

+### 2021-03-23:
+* Polling Interval: 500ms

+#### Performance
+* TSLA (-$22.36):
+  * Win Rate: 24/59 => 0.40678

+#### Remarks
+* Again, StockBot performed decently by mid-day.
+It reached a height of ~$9.00

+* It seemed to perform better when the price moved strongly in one dirction and performed more poorly when the direction wasn't as strong.

+* The dynamically adjusting buy-sell ratio moving average period seemed to work initially, but started to fail when the price didn't move strongly in one direction.

+* I continued to adjust the ratio moving average periods all day until I abandoned it in favor of reverting to static (not-average) buy-sell ratio entry and exit thresholds.

+* I'll start tomorrow with this as I determine a way to handle frequent reversals.

+#### Next Thing(s) to Try
+* Log displacement of Buy-Sell ratio and entertain its use as an entry indicator.